UND is actively monitoring the coronavirus pandemic, also known as COVID-19. Learn more about UND's Smart Restart plan at blogs.UND.edu/coronavirus.

 Absolutely!
 We’ve focused on virtual care in the past, but we can do more.
 Dr. Wynne invites all faculty to design curricula for all students that helps better prepare them for these public health threats.

 The current date is Aug.
 3. Online instruction will continue through the summer semester.
-Plans are being implemented for the fall semester.
+Fall semester classes will be delivered in both in-person and online formats.

 The concern is that, as in the 1918 Influenza pandemic, COVID may return in the fall and winter.
 Dr. Wynne anticipates recurrent waves where we go from lessening to much more aggressive physical distancing as we are today.
 This could last for the next year or two.
 So while there may be more interaction when we return, there may not be handshakes.
 People will be required to wear masks when interacting with others.
 Students may sit in classrooms six feet apart, or remain online except some clinical, lab and simulation experiences.
 Those experiences are tough to develop online alternatives that are as good.
 So it may be some online and some in person.